CoinExample/ANG/src/leveldb/README.md

 The public interface is in include/*.h.
 Callers should not include or rely on the details of any other header files in this package.
-Those internal APIs may be changed without warning.
+Those internal APIs may be chcoinnameed without warning.

 Guide to header files: